A privacy-preserving distributed computational approach for distributed locational marginal prices: Distributed Optimal Power Flow

 In deriving the power flow equations, we follow \cite{peng18}.
-Specifically, after elimination of the phase angles and convex relaxation, the \acs{AC} branch flow equations for a node $\node\in\Node$ and its (unique) ancestor on the graph, denoted by~$\nodem$, reduce to
+Specifically, after elimination of phase angles and convex relaxation, the \acs{AC} branch flow equations for a node $\node\in\Node$ and its (unique) ancestor on the graph, denoted by~$\nodem$, are: